Vintharas/js13k-spaceshooter/README.md

     - [*] have earth planet always have a fixed angle (easy)
     - [*] do animation turning from paradise to red planet
   - find a new home for manking before X time
-    - create counter
+    - [*] create counter
     - find a paradise class planet
       - fix other planet types, specially paradise class planet
+      - create single paradise planet, which happens to be owned by aliens
+    - show provide some breadcrumbs to find that planet
   - [*] remove factions, remove intro
   - [*] narrate game with more stuff
   - messages should appear immediately if there are not messages being shown